searchspring/snap/docs/PREACT_EVENTS.md

 ## Snap Events

-Lets look at how to integrate into various Snap events utilizing the internal core [@searchspring/snap-event-manager](https://github.com/searchspring/snap/tree/main/packages/snap-event-manager) package.
+Lets look at how to tie into various Snap events by utilizing middleware and plugins.
+To learn more details about middleware, and execution order of it, checkout the core [@searchspring/snap-event-manager](https://github.com/searchspring/snap/tree/main/packages/snap-event-manager) package.

 The Snap instance that we create will return a `controllers` object with all of the requested controllers specified in the config.